andrei1015/cypress-to-do/README.md

 I have also chosen to disable test isolation.
 This is a personal preference as I think it makes everything easier and more readable (in the case of a report for example)

 CI/CD would just be copy-pasting this file: https://github.com/andrei1015/ui-api-js/blob/main/.github/workflows/cypress-tests.yml

+COVERAGE

+Have done the basic tests, create, edit, complete, delete a task.